PatriciaMaureen/Kiez_Insights/README.md

 # Kiez_Insights: Exploring Berlin's Community Data

+This is the Mid-Bootcamp Project I did for my Data Analytics Bootcamp.

 # Context
 Gieß den Kiez, a project by CityLAB Berlin, maps Berlin's 625.000+ street and park trees to protect them from drying out.
 The web app, www.giessdenkiez.de, allows users to explore, adopt, and water trees, aiding city watering services coordination and improvement.